At what age does PMS begin? Various conditions: what can pregnancy be confused with?

 constipation 6

-back pain 3
+pain in the spine 3

-Premenstrual syndrome can aggravate the course of other diseases:
+Premenstrual syndrome can aggravate other diseases:

 • Anemia (see)